Home/Fish/Manila Clams

 Clinical Encyclopedia

 Manila clams are a popular seafood choice known for their sweet, briny flavor and tender texture.
-They are rich in protein and essential minerals, making them a nutritious addition to a balanced diet.
+They are rich in protein, low in fat, and provide essential vitamins and minerals.

 Scientific NameVenerupis philippinarum